Appendix A) Chronology and Continuity

 exile to Taker's Island with Braxus (Dagmar

-Dr. Nikidik then secretly snuck back into Oz.
+in Oz).
+Dr. Nikidik then secretly snuck back in Oz.
 As per

 The Master Crafters of Oz, Dr. Nikidik is